Algovate/Quanta/docs/logging-guide.md

 Removed features in Lite mode:

 - L0/L1/L2/L3 storage, SQLite database, snapshots, aggregated errors, metrics persistence, sampling.
-- CLI commands tied to those features are hidden or no-ops (e.g., `log query/trace/stats/snapshot/storage/cleanup`).
+- Advanced query commands tied to tiered storage are no longer available.

 Alternatives now:

 - Use `quanta log view` with filters for operational visibility.
+- Use `quanta log stats` for aggregated statistics and error rates.
+- Use `quanta log export` to export logs for external analysis.
+- Use `quanta log clean` to manage log file retention.
 - Emit structured fields in `metadata` for richer context when needed.
 - Persist domain data you need elsewhere (e.g., your own stores) rather than relying on logger tiers.